accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 **[Trusted Cloud Solutions](https://www.youtube.com/watch?v=J_esZ61XXrw)**

-Presented by Redhat.
-The list of her Openstack platform customers: FICO, betfair, Verizon.
-See [0m44s](https://youtu.be/J_esZ61XXrw?t=44s).
+Presented by Redhat, to demo the list of her Openstack platform customers: FICO, betfair, Verizon, etc. See [0m44s](https://youtu.be/J_esZ61XXrw?t=44s).
 Nothing related to "trust" technology.

 ### Interesting, But Watch When Have Time